 - an art or craft (e.g., painting, knitting, woodwork etc.)

 3) Continue as usual

-We may even find something funny starts to happen: the outcomes we once so desperately craved start to trickle in.
-Like timid wild animals, they now feel able to approach us because we're finally at ease in the world.
+We may even find something funny starts to happen: the outcomes we once so desperately craved start to trickle in of their own accord.
+Like cautious wild creatures, they now feel able to approach because we're finally at ease.

 Thoughts / feedback / challenges?
 We'd genuinely love to hear.